bendesilver/image_encryption_gui/README.md

 This simple tool demonstrates basic image encryption concepts using pixel manipulation techniques that are reversible for both encryption and decryption.

 ## 💻Cross-platform:
-Works on both Windows, Linux & Mac
+Works on Windows, Linux & Mac